Skip to main content

 • “Runs great on a modern system and still a blast to play.”

-• “First off on Steam Deck OLED, this runs great and even on the built-in controls is playable.”
+• “First off on Steam Deck OLED this runs great and even on the built-in controls playable.”

-• “Games is currently buggy as fuck and can no longer play since it takes 20+ mins to load a bunker hatch or elevator; every patch breaks the game more.
-Avoid for a few months till the game is stable or waste your money.”
+• “Games is currently very buggy and can no longer be played since it takes 20+ minutes to load a bunker hatch or elevator.
+Every patch breaks the game more.
+Avoid for a few months till the game is stable or you waste your money.”

 • optimization

-• “Not only does it run smoothly on modern rigs and modern-ish resolutions, it retains the very much untouched gameplay, features upscaled graphics, remastered sounds, etc., but it also retains the more obscure functionalities of the original, such as running mods.”
+• “Not only does it run smoothly on modern rigs, in modern-ish resolutions, it retains the very much untouched gameplay, features upscaled graphics, remastered sounds etc. but it also retains the more obscure functionalities of the original, such as running mods.”

-• “Poor performance (on an RTX 3090 (!), lagging and sometimes stuttering, especially when a piece of music sets in), and”
+• “Poor performance (on an RTX 3090), lagging and sometimes stuttering, especially when a piece of music sets in.”

 • humor